Are you comfortable spending time on your own? When was the last time you intentionally took time out to be by yourself?

-Consciously thinking is one of the hardest things we can do as human beings because it is not something we have been taught how to do effectively.
+Consciously thinking is one of the hardest things we can do as human beings because it’s not something we’ve been taught how to do effectively.

-By getting into the habit of being quiet, and doing it consistently, you will start to enjoying more clarity, more inspiration, better creativity and most importantly, you will realise that you can actually have fun by just allowing yourself to be alone with your thoughts.
+By getting into the habit of being quiet, and doing it consistently, you’ll enjoy more clarity, more inspiration, better creativity and you’ll realise you can have fun by just allowing yourself to be alone with your thoughts.